chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/AUDIO_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Device Library package using STM32Cube firmware.
+This application is a part of the USB Device Library package using STM32Cube firmware.
 It describes how to use USB device application based on the AUDIO Class implementation of an audio streaming (Out: Speaker/Headset) capability on the STM32F4xx devices.